chapmanbe/6018_2017/ClassDocuments/WhatThisClassIs.md

 >One unexpected result of the online [education] experiments has been to make the value of teachers and students talking face-to-face ver more clear.
 A teacher "live" in from of a classroom gives students an opportunity to watch someone think, boring bits and all.
 That teacher is a model of how thinking happens, including false starts and hindsight.

 Some of the topics we will cover in this class are things that I know well.
 Others I'm learning with you or just ahead of you.
-Hopefully, I can model for youI want this class to help you develop a peer group
+Hopefully, I can model for you.

 I teach this class because data manipulation through computers is a fundamental aspect of many important biomedical problems.
 However, often the students trying to tackle these problems do not have the necessary background for this computational work.
 Given their biological or domain knowledge, learning programming will make them powerful problem solvers.